-The JOSEPH BALLARD ARCHEOLOGY FUND.
+JOSEPH BALLARD ARCHEOLOGY FUND.
 Named for one of the Foundation’s early leaders, this endowment is for projects in the field of archeology.

 J.P.
 BRYAN PRESERVATION TRUST.
 This board-designated fund was named for a long-time preservationist, historian, and Foundation leader and has no special restrictions as to the type of projects that may be funded.

 MARSHALL J. DOKE, JR., TEXAS LEGAL HISTORY PRESERVATION TRUST.
 Established in 1995, this endowment is designated for the conservation of materials related to the legal history of the Republic and State of Texas.
-The fund bears the name of a long-time THF leader and supporter who is resonsible for the establishment of the trust.
+The fund bears the name of a long-time THF leader and supporter who is responsible for the establishment of the trust.

 MICHAEL C. DUDA HISTORIC ARCHITECTURAL ENDOWMENT.
-This fund, established in July 2017 to preserve and/or celebrate Texas architectural items, structures, or accomplishments.
+This fund, was established in July 2017 to preserve and/or celebrate Texas architectural items, structures, or accomplishments.
 It was renamed in October 2019 following the death of a young board member who provided stewardship for the creation of the fund.

 WILLIAM JACK SIBLEY ARTS ENDOWMENT.
 This fund was created in 2019 by writer and long-time THF director to identify, support, preserve, promote, protect, nurture, and celebrate Texas art.

 MISSI THOMAS THF OPERATIONS ENDOWMENT.
 This endowment, to support the long-term operations of the organization, was established in January 2018, and renamed in October 2019 to honor a long-serving director and donor.